-Vehicular access would be provided via a single drive aisle on Pomona Avenue.
-The project proposes to remove one of the two existing driveways.
-The proposed drive approach would provide access to all garages, the trash enclosure, and the open parking lot in the rear of the property
+The current site conditions include vehicular access from both Superior Avenue and Industrial Way.
+The project proposes to remove the existing driveway access from Superior Avenue and limit new driveway access to Industrial Way.
+The drive approach would provide access to all garages, the trash enclosure, and the open parking lot in the rear of the property

-The Urban Plan indicates that live/work units up to 2,000 square feet are required to provide 1.5 tenant parking spaces and 1.5 guest parking spaces per unit.
-As proposed, the project would require 12 tenant and 12 guest parking spaces, which complies with the Urban Plan parking requirement.
-In order to provide the required parking, four of the units have two-car garages, and the other four units are provided with a one-car garage and an open carport.
-Eight additional open guest parking space are proposed in a communal parking lot at the rear of the property.
-The enclosed garages are intended for the tenant parking spaces, and the carports and open parking lot are to be used as guest spaces.
+The Urban Plan indicates that live/work units up to 2,000 square feet are required to provide 1.5 tenant parking spaces per unit and 1.5 guest parking spaces (27 total parking spaces required for the proposed nine units).
+In compliance with required parking, the project proposes 14 tenant and 14 guest parking spaces. as proposed, five of the units have two-car garages and the other four units are provided with a one-car garage and an open carport.
+An additional nine open guest parking space are proposed in a communal parking lot at the rear of the property.
+The project also includes two bike racks in the northwest of the property which is credited as one parking space.

-The proposed site plan includes two pedestrian walkways accessing the property - one on the north-end of the project which provides access to the five northerly units, and a second walkway on the south-end of the project which provides access to the parking lot.
-Four units include storefronts oriented toward Pomona Avenue with direct access to the existing sidewalk.
-The project also includes four bike racks located at the rear of the property.
+The proposed site plan includes two pedestrian walkways accessing the property (shown in red dash below in Image 4) - one on the north end of the project which provides access to the five northerly units, and a second walkway located on the south end of the project.
+Four units include storefronts oriented toward Industrial Way with direct access to the existing sidewalk, and the other proposed live/work units front the adjacent property (1500 Superior Avenue).